Guardianship/Conservatorship of Minors

-The total cost is approximately $169.25 and must be paid in full before Letters of Conservator will be issued.
-(This includes a $49.25 fee for the required background check on the proposed guardian/conservator) If a Compromise Doubtful Claim of Minor is required, there will be additional filing fees of approximately $110.00.
+The total cost is approximately $135.00 and must be paid in full before Letters of Conservator will be issued.
+If a Compromise Doubtful Claim of Minor is required, there will be additional filing fees of approximately $125.00.
 (Please refer to Georgia Council of Probate Court Judges Schedule of Costs)

 Should publication be required, this will be a separate payment as well and shall be made payable to the Houston Home Journal.

 For further information on the Creation of Conservatorships of Minors, email Kim Willson at firstname.lastname@example.org

 For questions regarding Inventories, Assets Management Plans, Annual Returns, Leave to Sells and Discharges, contact Susan Simons at email@example.com